A recent article has detailed the wedding of an English princess in the fourteenth century, showing how lavish the Middle Ages could be.

 Advertisement

-When Isabella did get married, it seems she did it for love – it was to Enguerrand VII, Lord of Coucy, a wealthy French lord who had been kept in England as a hostage for the ransom payment of the King of France.
-Lutkin points out that while the young and handsome Enguerrand may have captured Isabella’s heart, he would have also been appealed to her father, who saw in the Lord of Coucy another important ally in his quest to rule France.
+When Isabella did get married, it seems she did it for love – it was to Enguerrand VII, Lord of Coucy, a wealthy French lord who was being held in England as a hostage for the ransom payment of the King of France.
+Lutkin points out that while the young and handsome Enguerrand may have captured Isabella’s heart, he would have also appealed to her father, who saw in the Lord of Coucy another important ally in his quest to rule France.

 Although Isabella and Enguerrand had two daughters, their marriage did not endure, as the Lord of Coucy ultimately decided to back the King of France after Edward III died in 1377.
 Isabella returned to England and died in 1382.